notsolonelyguy/Phone-Number-Classifier/README.md

 # Phone Number Classifier

 A Python utility for classifying phone numbers from CSV data, specifically identifying Indian phone numbers and categorizing international numbers by country.
+I had created this tool to help my team in my previous internship to segreate leads from diffrent countries (based on their phone numbers) for cold calling and marketing campaigns.
+I saved almost 9 hours of manual tasks and made them quite a lot of money.

 ## 📋 Overview